Ouma487/Emotion-recognition/README.md

-# Emotion-recognition
-Deep Learning for Emotion Recognition: Exploring Image and Audio Modalities
+# Deep Learning for Emotion Recognition: Exploring Image and Audio Modalities
+## Overview
+Emotion recognition, pivotal across human-computer interaction, affective computing, and psychology domains, encompasses discerning and comprehending human emotions expressed through diverse modalities like images and audio.
+Deep learning techniques, notably Convolutional Neural Networks (CNNs) and Recurrent Neural Networks (RNNs), have revolutionized this field by deciphering intricate features from complex data.
+This project aims to leverage tailored deep learning models for image and audio data to enhance emotion recognition, optimizing recognition processes and improving overall system accuracy.
+Through separate models optimized for each modality's distinct traits, we seek to contribute to the advancement of emotion recognition technology and its applications across diverse domains.